dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 and we can discuss what your best options are.
 Requesting that a new software is approved can be a long and laborsome process.

-For DropBox, one has to sign a waiver and do a very brief training before getting approval for installation

-**Licensed Software**.
+DropBox is not approved for installation on World Bank Windows machines but DIME has an dispensiation conditional on the user taking a very breif training and signing a waiver.
+Email dimeanalytics@worldbank.org for details on this process.
+Include the ID of your VDI in this email.

+#### Licensed Software

 Software that are approved for installation might still require a license.
 If the software you want to install is a licensed software, for example Stata, then you need to discuss with your TTL how that can be financed.
 The World Bank has negotiated organization wide licenses for some licensed software, and for those your team does not have to pay.
-The example most commonly used by DIME is ArcGIS.
+The example of this most commonly used by DIME is ArcGIS.

-**Making the request**
+#### Making the request

 You can make the request yourself, but if you are not sure of any detail, it is better that you ask dimeanalytics@worldbank.org